hmonsalv/cilium-inject-mtls/README.md

 Now we are going to leverage `Cilium Service Mesh` capabilities to redirect all traffic that goes to the `haproxy` container to an `Envoy listener` where we will inject the client mTLS client certificate.

-For this purpose we will crate the following Cilium CRs (custom resources):
+For this purpose we will create the following Cilium CRs (custom resources):

 - A `CiliumClusterwideEnvoyConfig` (`ccec`) that will define a Envoy listener (proxy) that injects the mTLS client certificate to all request that arrive, and send the request to the actual destination (the `haproxy` IP:port).
 - A `CiliumNetworkPolicy` (`cnp`) that will redirect all traffic that goes to the `haproxy` container's IP:port to that Envoy listener.